-Breast Cancer Care WA employs three specialist breast care nurses, who are experienced registered nurses who have undertaken specialist university level education and training and are professionally accredited.
+Breast Cancer Care WA employs five specialist breast care nurses, who are experienced registered nurses who have undertaken specialist university level education and training and are professionally accredited.

 They are able to provide support over the phone or by email, as well as home and hospital visits within the metropolitan area.